TICINO TREKS

 • Daily walking: 3–6 hours on varied terrain.

-• Maximum altitude: 3,193m at Poon Hill (low risk of altitude sickness).
+• Maximum altitude: 3,193 m at Poon Hill (low risk of altitude sickness).

 • Accommodation